safl/chplforpyp-docs/docs/source/basics.rst

     chpl -o exploring exploring.chpl

-Which will create a binary named `exploring` executing whatever you have written in exploring.chpl.
+Which will create a binary named `exploring` to execute whatever you have written in exploring.chpl.

 Language Basics
 ===============

 This section provides an informal language reference.
-It takes you through the base language features of Python and provides an example of how the equivalent is expressed in Chapel.
+It takes you through the base language features of Python and provides an example of how an equivalent program would be expressed in Chapel.

 Variables and Types
 -------------------

-In Python variables are *implicitly* declared when assigned to along with their type.
-In Chapel variable declaration is *explicit*, but, the type of the variable can be inferred from its use in a manner equivalent to that of Python.
+In Python, variables are *implicitly* declared and their type determined when they are assigned to.
+In Chapel, variable declaration is *explicit*, but the type of the variable can be inferred from its use in a manner equivalent to that of Python.

 +--------------------------------------------------+-+----------------------------------------------------+
 | Python                                           | | Chapel                                             |